-On November 2, 2012, we entered into an amended and restated employment agreement with Mr. Broussard, which we refer to as the 2012 Broussard Employment Agreement, under which he served as our President and Chief Executive Officer for an initial three-year term that commenced on January 1, 2013 and which would have been automatically renewed for successive periods of one year unless terminated by either party upon 180 days written notice.
-Effective February 27, 2014, we entered into an amended and restated employment agreement with Mr. Broussard, which we refer to as the Current Broussard Agreement, the terms of which are described more fully below.
-The table above discloses potential payments upon termination or a change in control that would be owed to Mr. Broussard under the 2012 Broussard Employment Agreement, as it considers a termination or change in control as of December 31, 2013.
+Effective February 20, 2014, we entered into an amended and restated employment agreement with Mr. Broussard, which we refer to as the Broussard Agreement, the terms of which are described more fully below.
+The table above discloses potential payments upon termination or a change in control that would be owed to Mr. Broussard under the Broussard Agreement.